 According to benchmarks, it is 6x more powerful when you compare it to the previous models.
 This performance increase is mainly because of the quad-core this means that it can now do parallel processing.

 In the previous models, all tasks were queued or interrupted which often caused long waits when asking it to do something.

 Another thing to get excited is Raspberry Pi Windows 10!
 Raspberry Pi has been working closely with Microsoft to bring the latest version of Windows to the Pi.
 What’s even better is that it will free of charge for makers.

 Note: Details are a bit sketchy by what this version of Windows 10 for the Raspberry Pi will have/not have.
 Stay tuned!
 (Update: It was Windows 10 IoT)

-I have taken a look into windows 10 IoT for the Raspberry Pi and it contains some pretty cool features but is certainly not for everyone.
+I have taken a look at windows 10 IoT for the Raspberry Pi, and it contains some pretty cool features but is certainly not for everyone.
 If you want to check out more information it then my guide goes through all you need about getting Windows 10 IoT setup and a short example of how to use it.

 Where to order

-I have already purchased mine, If you’re interested in buying the Raspberry Pi 2 then you can find this latest model by just clicking on the button below.
+I have already purchased mine, and if you’re interested in buying the Raspberry Pi 2, then you can find this latest model by just clicking on the button below.